Ergodicity of the Fisher infinitesimal model with quadratic selection: Motivation and strategy of the proof of Theorem

-$\diamond$ {\bf Case $\alpha>0$}.
-In this case, our strategy is essentially driven by the previous underlying structure.
-The first step consists in choosing the appropriate normalization extending the previous definition of $\bar F_n$.
-We opted for $\bar F_n = e^m F_n / \bF_0$ (which reduces to the above choice when $\alpha\rightarrow 0$).
-There is some freedom here.
-Actually, the term $e^m$ is not mandatory, but it is convenient as such for an easier sorting of the various terms.
-Indeed, we may typically consider the (close-to-optimal) normalization $F_n/G_{0,\sigma^2}$ for any variance $\sigma^2$ larger but arbitrarily close to $\bsigma_\alpha^2$ (being $\bsigma_\alpha^2$ the variance \eqref{E-sexual-reproduction-Gaussian-solution-variance-equation} of the expected equilibrium $\bF_\alpha$).
+The first step consists in choosing the appropriate normalization extending the previous normalization $F_n/\bF_\alpha$ in the proof of Lemma \ref{L-log-Lipschitz-estimate}.
+In this paper, we have opted for ({\it cf.} Definition \ref{D-rescaled-F}) but there is some freedom here.
+In particular, the term $e^m$ is not mandatory, but it is convenient as such for an easier sorting of the various terms.
+Indeed, we may typically consider any normalization $F_n/G_{0,\sigma^2}$ with $\sigma^2$ larger but arbitrarily close to $\bsigma_\alpha^2$ (being $\bsigma_\alpha^2$ the variance \eqref{E-sexual-reproduction-Gaussian-solution-variance-equation} of the expected equilibrium $\bF_\alpha$).
+In other words, we could take any ``close-to-optimal'' normalization as compared to the ``optimal'' normalization used in the strategy in Section \ref{SS-log-lipschitz-contraction}.
 However, for general selection functions $m$ we do not know the expected equilibrium.
 To account for a more robust viewpoint, we follow a more robust approach so that we do not ``optimize'' the normalization.

 In a nutshell: we iterate the operator $\mathcal{T}$ in the recursion for $F_n$ up to the initial datum and we obtain (modulo a multiplicative constant) a formula of the following type